Brown Advisory Novices Chase

 Favourites have a mixed recent record in the RSA/Festival Chase.

 Prior to Monkfish (1-4 favourite) in 2021, Arkle had been the shortest-priced winner in the race’s history at 4-9.
-Albertas Run (2008) and Cooldine (2009) both won as favourites but the market leader was beaten for the next five seasons before Don Poli (13-8) in 2015.
+Albertas Run (2008) and Cooldine (2009) both won as favourites, but the market leader was beaten for the next five seasons before Don Poli (13-8) in 2015.
 Might Bite (2017) and Presenting Percy (2018) were also successful favourites.

-The longest-priced winners were Canny Danny (1983) and Hussard Collonges (2002) who both returned at 33-1.
-Bostons Angel (2011) was at 16-1 chance and O’Faolains Boy (2014) returned at 12-1.
+The longest-priced winners were Canny Danny (1983) and Hussard Collonges (2002), both of whom returned at 33-1.
+Boston’s Angel (2011) was at 16-1, and O’Faolain’s Boy (2014) returned at 12-1.

 Seven-year-olds have the best record in this race in recent years, winning nine of the last twelve renewals.

-Star de Mohaison won as a five-year-old in 2006 and Don Poli was a year older when successful in 2015.
+Star de Mohaison won as a five-year-old in 2006, and Don Poli was a year older when successful in 2015.

 Nicky Henderson’s Might Bite (2017) and Champ (2020) both won as eight-year-olds.